Kelvin-Ben/Kelvin-Ben/README.md

 <!-- As a full-stack developer, I specialize in creating dynamic and responsive web applications that are both functional and visually appealing.
 With extensive experience in languages such as JavaScript and Ruby, I am proficient in utilizing a range of frameworks and libraries such as React and Ruby on Rails to create innovative and scalable solutions.
 I have a keen eye for design and strive to create intuitive user experiences that enhance engagement and drive conversions.
 With a passion for staying up-to-date on emerging trends and technologies, I am dedicated to delivering high-quality, efficient, and scalable solutions that meet the needs of clients and end-users alike. -->

 * 🌍  How to reach me [LinkedIn](https://www.linkedin.com/in/kelvinben/)
-* 🧠  I'm currently building Fullstack projects
+* 🧠  I'm currently building JavaScript, React and Ruby on Rails projects and contributing to open source projects
 * 🤝  I'm open to collaborating on JavaScript, React and Ruby on Rails projects
-* ⚡  I'm secretly a football fan, but dont tell anyone
+* ⚡  I'm secretly a football fan, but don't tell anyone

 <a href="https://www.github.com/Kelvin-Ben" target="_blank" rel="noreferrer"><img
 src="https://img.shields.io/github/followers/Kelvin-Ben?logo=github&style=for-the-badge&color=0891b2&labelColor=1c1917" /></a>